Skip to main content

 Research Interests

-A historian of African American religion, Kai Parker examines how messianic and apocalyptic strains of black faith illuminate the tensions between conceptions of redemption and freedom in African American history.
-Professor Parker studies the religious history of urban inequality, gospel music, internationalist and diasporic missiology, Ethiopianism, the intersection of biblical prophetic theology and modern social science in black religious thought, reparations, the influence of rural and apocalyptic worldviews on the formation of urban religious ways of being, and the theological valences of criminal justice reform and prison abolitionism.
-His research combines the archival methods of history with conceptual insights drawn from theology as well as black studies’ engagements with phenomenology.
+A historian of African American religion, Kai Parker examines how apocalyptic and messianic strains of Black faith have inspired Black social movements, cultural production, and intellectual thought while illuminating the affinities and tensions between conceptions of redemption and freedom.
+Professor Parker studies the religious history of urban inequality, Ethiopianism, colonial and anticolonial missiology, theologies of prison reform and prison abolition, and the intersection of religion, imperialism, and social theory.
+His research combines the archival methods of history with conceptual insights drawn from theology as well as Black studies’ engagements with phenomenology.

 Teaching